Meta Pixel

 Omo River

 Learn about the customs of the Hamar people by spending the morning in one of their villages.
-Go to Dimeka Market afterward.
+Go to Dimeka Market afterwards.
 While staying at Buska Lodge, you can also travel to a nearby Karo hamlet with stunning views of the Omo River.

 Take a trip to Yirgalem by way of Sodo and the thriving lakeside city of Awassa/Hawassa.
-As the sun sets over the forested ravine, one of the staff members will call out the wild Spotted hyenas, and you will get to see a miniature version of the more famous hyena-feeding activities that take place in eastern Ethiopia.
+As the sun sets over the forested ravine, one of the staff members will call out the wild spotted hyenas, and you will get to see a miniature version of the more famous hyena-feeding activities that take place in eastern Ethiopia.

 ethiopia